Rabios/sigil-bindings/README.md

 4. `lua` for Lua bindings.
 5. `nim` for Nim bindings.

-Each folder has it's README and instructions about how to work within the bindings.
+Each folder has it's README which contains overview and instructions about how to work within the bindings.

 ### License